 - No individual shall be excluded from participation in, denied the benefits of, subjected to discrimination under, or denied employment in the administration of, or in connection with, any WBL program on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, political affiliation, or belief in accordance with the DDOE Non-Discrimination Policy (see Appendix A). - 2.
 Students must meet all prior learning standards as presented in the DDOE WBLP course application (see Appendix A) before being placed in a WBL immersion experience for high school credit. - 3.
-The local education agency (LEA) has the authority to develop credit for prior learning policy that allows student experience(s) that occur outside the school day to meet those credit-bearing requirements for issuance of high school WBL credit, provided that all WBLP course standards and program requirements are met.
+The local education agency (LEA) has the authority to develop credit for prior learning policy that allows student experience(s) that occur outside the school day to meet those credit-bearing

-- 4. Time spent in a credit-bearing WBL immersion placement through the WBLP course may be considered school enrollment time, provided the student is completing all program and graduation requirements in accordance with Delaware Administrative Code [14 DE Admin.
+- requirements for issuance of high school WBL credit, provided that all WBLP course standards and program requirements are met. - 4.
+Time spent in a credit-bearing WBL immersion placement through the WBLP course may be considered school enrollment time, provided the student is completing all program and graduation requirements in accordance with Delaware Administrative Code [14 DE Admin.
 Code 525] and [14 DE Admin.
 Code 505].
 The time of day attributed to the WBL immersion experience is immaterial (e.g., 1 p.m.
 3 p.m. equals the same amount of time as 7 p.m.
-9 p.m.) - Students placed in a WBL immersion experience for credit are required to be assigned an authorized WBL staff member in accordance with Delaware Administrative Code [14 DE Admin.
+9 p.m.) - 5.
+Students placed in a WBL immersion experience for credit are required to be assigned an authorized WBL staff member in accordance with Delaware Administrative Code [14 DE Admin.
 Code 525] to ensure appropriate placement, meet all legal requirements, provide all required documentation and reporting, and attest required data. - 6.
-Students must maintain an attendance rate of 90% in both school and in the WBL immersion placement for the duration of the WBL experience, unless otherwise agreed upon in the signed WBL Training Agreement form (see Appendix D). - 7.
-Immersive WBL experiences shall not be detrimental to students' health, well-being, or progress in school.
-Work hours shall be monitored by trained WBL staff member(s) to ensure the best interests of the student are met and align with all requirements of the Delaware Child Labor Act (see Appendix A).
-(Note: Current Delaware code language supersedes this policy guide, as applicable.)
-Specifically, students must be in compliance with Delaware Labor Code [19 Del. § 507(c-e)]: - (c) A minor under 18 years of age shall not spend more than 12 hours in a combination of school hours and work hours per day. - (d) A minor under 18 years of age shall have at least eight (8) consecutive hours of non-work, non-school time each 24-hour day. - (e) A minor under 18 years of age shall not work more than five (5) hours continuously without a nonworking period of at least one half-hour. - 8.
-Individualized Education Programs (IEP) should also address work-based learning attendance expectations where necessary.
+Students must maintain an attendance rate of 90% in both school and in the WBL immersion placement for the duration of the WBL experience, unless otherwise agreed upon in the signed WBL Training Agreement form (see Appendix D). - - (c) A minor under 18 years of age shall not spend more than 12 hours in a combination of school hours and work hours per day. - (d) A minor under 18 years of age shall have at least eight (8) consecutive hours of non-work, non-school time each 24-hour day. - (e) A minor under 18 years of age shall not work more than five (5) hours continuously without a nonworking period of at least one half-hour. - Individualized Education Programs (IEP) should also address work-based learning attendance expectations where necessary.
 Supervision of students with IEPs shall be considered along a continuum of services.